Medium Red Cedar Bundle

 Dogs left waiting in vehicles are at high risk for poisoning from fumes if mothballs are present in the back or trunk area.
 Well-meaning owners may toss in mothballs to fend off bugs, unaware this turns parked cars into gas chambers.
 Always check carefully for mothball fumes or spills before allowing dogs into rear cargo areas.

-Try Cedar Wood as an Alternative
+Try cedar wood as an alternative

 Cedar wood naturally repels moths with its strong scent, while being non-toxic for dogs.
-You can buy cedar-filled storage containers, sachets and closet liner boards.
-These contain helpful Eastern red cedar oil.
+You can buy cedar-filled storage containers, cedar sachets and closet liner boards.
+These contain helpful eastern red cedar oil.
 Its rustic aroma also imparts a pleasant seasonal ambiance.
 Just avoid cedar mulch, which lacks the repellent qualities.

 Make sure your own yard is clear of windblown mothballs from neighboring homes.
 Also check public parks and playgrounds before letting dogs off leash, since mothballs sometimes get scattered in outdoor public spaces illegally.
 Their size, shape and halo of fumes makes them tough for dogs to avoid.